mattermost/docs/source/install/ee-install.rst

 Changing the permissions in this way doesn't affect your Mattermost deployment or impact any data.
 The permission change is done solely for the upgrade.

 To change the permissions using the command line on the Mattermost server, you need access to the command line tool as *mattermost* user.
-Open the command line tool on the Mattermost server, ``cd`` to the Mattermost installation directory, and run the following command.
+Open the command line tool on the Mattermost server and ``cd`` to the Mattermost installation directory.
+Run the following commands (replacing ``<PathToBinaryFile>`` with the appropriate path (typically ``/opt/mattermost/bin/mattermost``) to change the ownership of the binary file to *mattermost* user and grant write access:

 .. code-block:: none

   chown mattermost <PathToBinaryFile>

   chmod +w <PathToBinaryFile>

 In the Mattermost System Console, retry the upgrade.
 When the upgrade is complete, return to the command prompt on the Mattermost server and run the following command to restore the file permissions, replacing ``<OriginalFileOwner>`` with the appropriate value: